Datavideo SE-500 Video Switcher, an Inexpensive and Simple Option for Studio Production

 Conclusion

 All in all, the Datavideo SE-500 is an excellent choice for folks on a budget.
-Schools, churches, small internet operations would probably all be pleased with the results from using this video switcher.
-Granted it does not have all the bells and whistes, if you’ve got more money, go with something more advanced.
-The picture below is the But if you’re on a budget, this is a good choice.
+Schools, churches, or small internet operations would probably all be pleased with the results from using this video switcher.
+Granted it does not have all the bells and whistles, so if you’ve got more money, go with something more advanced.
+But if you’re on a budget, this is a good choice.

 Datavideo is a quality supplier of video equipment and I have used tons of stuff from them over the years.
 Never had an issue with any of it.